tongshengw/pydisort/README.md

 Number of levels is one more than the number of layers.

 Please note that this is a generic tutorial and you would need to adapt this to your specific use-case.
+Detailed documentation of the function calls can be found at [pydisort documentation](https://pydisort.readthedocs.io/en/latest/).

 > 💡 We keep the parameters consistent to the original `DISORT` library, so you can refer to the [DISORT documentation](cdisort213/DISORT2.doc) for more information such as input/out variables, flags, model usage and caveats.

-> 💡 One important point to note is that the `pydisort` library assumes that the provided arrays (optical thickness, single scattering albedo, boundary condition etc.) are torch tensors and it throws exceptions if incompatible data types are provided.
-So, ensure that you are providing data in the right format to avoid any runtime errors.
+> 💡 One important point to note is that the `pydisort` library assumes that the provided arrays (optical thickness, single scattering albedo, boundary condition etc.) have strict dimension requirements because operations are batched over wavenumbers and columns.
+It throws exceptions if incompatible dimensions are provided.
+So, ensure that you are providing data in the right dimensions to avoid any runtime errors.

 <div align="right"><a href="#table-of-contents"><img src="docs/img/top_green_small.png" width="32px"></div>